Fathom Analytics now supports two-factor authentication (2FA)

 There is no step 3

 We will note that we only support OTPs generated via an authenticator application.
 Other software lets you receive OTPs via SMS, but SMS is easily hackable (with SIM-jacking, and similar) and we don’t feel it’s secure enough for our customers.
+Our focus has always been to create a simple website analytics platform, so even with new features like this, we want them to be simple for our users.

 How to set 2FA up on your Fathom Account